anoff/vm-automation/readme.md

 │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-│
-|── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 |
 ├── terraform <- You just downloaded this from this repo
     ├── azure_dsvm.tf       <- Terraform script that defines what should be built on Azure and how it all fits together ├── config.auto.tfvars  <- Terraform variables that control location, access, type, and name of your VM.
-Open and edit ├── Makefile            <- Defines the make commands you can use as shortcuts to interact with the VM: stop, start, ssh, etc.
+Open and edit ├── Makefile            <- Defines the make commands you can use as shortcuts to interact with the VM: stop, start, ssh, etc. Only run make commands from the project directory, not the terraform directory.
     └── readme.md
 ```